 Another big thing about cell phones: Always let someone you know that’s reliable where you’re hiking just in case.
 Check in with them when you get to your hike and make sure to let them know when you finish the hike.

-Many trails also have check in boxes where you can enter your name, info and the time you start the hike.
+Many trails also have check in boxes at the trailhead where you can enter your name, info and the time you start the hike.
 I would also recommend filling those in when you do your hikes.

 5) Use Alltrails (Pro version ideally):